 "London’s stability and global status is attracting international investors who see a competitive economy, strong occupier market and high office yields, compared with other global cities.
 We expect the sheer weight of international demand for London assets to push prices on, and we have already seen an increase in transactions as activity ramps up following the UK General Election result."

 Faisal Durrani, head of London Commercial Research, added: “One of London’s underlying strengths is its vibrant labour market, which is reflected in resilient leasing activity.
 New office development has not been able to keep pace with this demand, and almost half of the space currently under construction is already spoken for.
 This supply crunch is most significant for those businesses seeking large amounts of space.

 “Indeed, the supply shortage is helping to underpin our rental growth projections over the next five years.
 These show that headline office rents will rise by 15.7 percent in core West End locations such as Mayfair and St James’s by the end of 2024.
-Elsewhere, we forecast rents in the City core to grow by 20% in the next five years.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Elsewhere, we forecast rents in the City core to grow by 20% in the next five years.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.